Top 10 Italian Restaurants

 Giando Italian Restaurant and Bar

 This longtime favorite has both indoor tables and terrace seating that's equipped with a great view of the harbor.
-Isola serves homemade pastas, thin-crust pizzas, and has lots of options from the grill—which is all prepared on an open kitchen so you can see chef Giorgio Antoniella in action!
+Isola serves homemade pastas, thin-crust pizzas, and has lots of options from the grill.
+Also a great choice for an after-work drink, the bar’s resident DJ spins laid back tunes nightly from Thursday through Saturday.

 From Italy to Hong Kong, Otto e Mezzo has earned a reputation for incredible Italian fare, excelling in everything from duck to shellfish ragout to tiramisu.
-The restaurant practically collects Michelin stars, having just been awarded three stars for the fourth year in a row.
-It's the only Italian restaurant outside of Italy to do so.
+It is owned by former Executive Chef of the now closed legendary Toscana at The Ritz Carlton and Hong Kong’s “Best Italian chef in Asia”, Umberto Bombana.
+The Restaurant is the first and only Three Michelin Stars Italian restaurant outside Italy.

 Shop 202, Alexandra House, 18 Chater Rd., Central, 2537-8859, www.ottoemezzobombana.com.

+Grissini is the Italian word for "breadsticks".
 With a great view overlooking Tsim Sha Tsui, Grissini was among the first fine-dine Italian restaurants to open in Hong Kong.
+It features a large baking oven at the entrance of the restaurant, where fresh breadsticks are made and fills the entire room with a delicious aroma.
 The resto serves a classy lunch and dinner, as well as offers catering services.

 2/F, Grand Hyatt Hotel, 1 Harbour Rd., Wan Chai, 2584- 7722, www.hongkong.grand.hyattrestaurants.com.